 Call-Up Probability Engine · Model v0.4 · How It Works

-MKDC Baseball exists to answer one specific question: will this minor league player make an MLB appearance within the next 90 days?
+MKDC Baseball answers one question: will this minor league player make an MLB appearance within the next 90 days?
 Not how good they are.
-Not whether they'll succeed.
+Not whether they will succeed.
 When.

 What This Model Is Not